A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Formalization and Mitigations

+There is a growing body of work on ``fairness-aware algorithms'' that modify some part of the modeling pipeline to satisfy particular notions of ``fairness.''
+Interested readers are referred to \citet{narayanan2018fat} for a detailed overview of different fairness definitions typically found in this literature, and \citet{benchmarks} for a comparison of several of these techniques on a number of different datasets. \citet{finocchiaro2021bridging} further discuss potential issues and mitigation mechanisms in the context of a range of application domains.
+Here, our aim is to understand and motivate mitigation techniques in terms of their ability to target different \textit{sources} of harm.
+In doing so, we can get a better understanding when and why different approaches might help, and what hidden assumptions they make.
+Understanding where intervention is necessary and how feasible it is can also inform discussions around when harm can be mitigated versus when it is better not to deploy a system at all.

+We do not include a table or checklist of mitigations for different problems here, to avoid implying that there is a comprehensive or generalizable set of solutions.
+Instead, we intend this framework to provide a useful organizational structure for thinking through potential problems, understanding if and what mitigation techniques are appropriate, and/or motivating new ones.

+As an example, measurement bias is related to how features and labels are generated (i.e., how $r$ and $t$ are instantiated).
+Historical bias is defined by inherent problems with the distribution of $X$ and/or $Y$ across the entire population.
+Therefore, solutions that try to adjust $s$ by collecting more data (that then undergoes the same transformation to $X'$) will likely be ineffective for either of these issues.
+However, it may be possible to combat historical bias by designing $s$ to systematically over- or under-sample $X$ and $Y$, leading to a development sample with a different distribution that does not reflect the same undesirable historical biases.
+In the case of measurement bias, changing $r$ and $t$ through more thoughtful, context-aware measurement or annotation processes (e.g., as in \citet{patton2020contextual}) may work.

-Measurement and historical biases are issues with how features and labels are projected, i.e., how $r$ and $t$ are instantiated.
-Therefore, we can see that solutions that try to adjust $s$ (e.g., collecting more data that then undergoes the same transformation to $\hat{X}$) will likely be ineffective.
-Representation bias stems from a problem with $s$, the sampling function; methods that then adjust $r$ or $t$ (e.g., choosing different features or labels) or $g$ (e.g., changing the objective function) may be misguided.
-Importantly, solutions that \textit{do} address representation bias by adjusting $s$ implicitly assume that $r$ and $t$ are acceptable (e.g., they are something close to the identity function) and therefore, improving $s$ will mitigate the issue.
-Benchmark and aggregation bias are discussed in more detail in the case studies below.
+In contrast, representation bias stems either from the target population definition ($X_N$, $Y_N$) or the sampling function ($s$).
+In this case, methods that adjust $r$ or $t$ (e.g., choosing different features or labels) or $f$ (e.g., changing the objective function) may be misguided.
+Importantly, solutions that \textit{do} address representation bias by adjusting $s$ implicitly assume that $r$ and $t$ are acceptable and that therefore, improving $s$ will mitigate the harm.